awesomemotive/google-analytics-for-wordpress/readme.txt

 * Enhancements:
     * Only allows showing and saving the custom code field for users with the `unfiltered_html` capability.
-    * Also escapes select input data for JavaScript output on the frontend.
+    * Improves JavaScript output escaping on the frontend.

 = 5.4.4 =